Longitudinal Knowledge Assessment

 Heather L. Heiman, MD, Chair

-Dr. Heiman is Chair of the American Board of Internal Medicine's Internal Medicine LKA Approval Committee.
-Prior to this role she served as a member of the Internal Medicine Exam Committee from 2013-2020.
+Dr. Heiman previously served as Chair of the American Board of Internal Medicine (ABIM) Internal Medicine Longitudinal Knowledge Assessment (LKA®) Approval Committee.
+Prior to this role she served as a member of the now defunct Internal Medicine Board Exam Committee from 2013 to 2020.
 She received the Midwest Clinician Educator Award from the Society of General Internal Medicine in 2012.
 She is a fellow of the American College of Physicians.

 Dr. Heiman received her undergraduate degree from Duke University in Durham, North Carolina, where she was an Angier B. Duke scholar, a full-tuition award based on academic merit.
 She obtained her medical degree from Harvard Medical School and completed her internal medicine residency at Brigham and Women’s Hospital in Boston.

-As of May 2023, Dr. Heiman reported no external relationships.
+As of June 2024, Dr. Heiman reported the following external relationships:

 Lee R. Berkowitz, MD